-We are an innovative medical device company focusing on the development and commercialization of our proprietary stent platform technology, MGuardTM.
+We are a medical device company focusing on the development and commercialization of our proprietary stent platform technology, MGuardTM.
 MGuardTM provides embolic protection in stenting procedures by placing a micron mesh sleeve over a stent (see photograph below of an MGuardTM Stent).
 Our initial products are marketed for use mainly in patients with acute coronary syndromes, notably acute myocardial infarction (heart attack) and saphenous vein graft coronary interventions (bypass surgery).
-According to the TYPHOON STEMI trial (New England Journal of Medicine, 2006) and the SOS SVG Trial (Journal of the American College of Cardiology, 2009), of patients with acute myocardial infarction and saphenous vein graft coronary interventions, 7.5% to 44% experience major adverse cardiac events, including cardiac death, heart attack, and restenting of the artery.
+According to the TYPHOON STEMI trial (New England Journal of Medicine, 2006) and the SOS SVG Trial (Journal of the American College of Cardiology, 2009), of patients with acute myocardial infarction and saphenous vein graft coronary interventions, 7.5% to 44% experience major adverse cardiac events, including cardiac death, heart attack and restenting of the artery.
 When performing stenting procedures in patients with acute coronary symptoms, interventional cardiologists face a difficult dilemma in choosing between bare-metal stents, which have a high rate of restenosis (formation of new blockages), and drug-eluting (drug-coated) stents, which have a high rate of late thrombosis (formation of clots months or years after implantation), require administration of anti-platelet drugs for at least one year post procedure, are more costly than bare-metal stents and have additional side effects.
-We believe that MGuardTM is a simple, seamless and complete solution for these patients.
+We believe that MGuardTM is a simple and seamless solution for these patients.
 For the year ended December 31, 2011, our total revenue was approximately \$6.0 million and our net loss was approximately \$14.7 million.
+For the three months ended March 31, 2012, our total revenue was approximately \$1.1 million and our net loss was approximately \$3.1 million.